 Investors, Partners, and Friends,

 We hope you’ve been well.
-In this month’s Rockview Review, we dive into three key developments:
+In this month’s Rockview Review, we dive into two key developments:

 We trust you will find these insights valuable, and are always here to answer any questions.